-Whether the one mill equivalent of .00005 is more user-friendly than a tax rate of one mill is debatable.
-However, it appears easier for taxpayers to understand a consolidated tax rate of 1.5 percent against "actual" value than a rate of 300 mills applied against 4.5 percent or 5 percent of actual value of property.
+Whether the one mill equivalent of 5 cents per \$1,000 of taxable value is more user-friendly than a tax rate of one mill is debatable.
+However, it appears easier for taxpayers to understand a tax rate applied against "actual" value than a rate in mills applied against 4.5 or 5 percent of actual value of property.